johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 This command monitors the system for 20 seconds and shows the results.
 Here the top initiator path (postgresql/12/bin/psql) shows the path of the process that generated the most system calls.

 To improve the performance of Defender for Endpoint on Linux, locate the one with the highest `count` in the `Top initiator path` row and add a global process exclusion for it (carefully evaluate if it is safe to exclude).
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

-## Troubleshoot performance issues using Microsoft Defender for Endpoint Client Analyzer

-**Applies to:**
-- Performance issues of all available Defender for Endpoint components such as AV and EDR

-The Microsoft Defender for Endpoint Client Analyzer (MDECA) can collect traces, logs, and diagnostic information in order to troubleshoot performance issues on [onboarded devices](onboard-configure.md) on Linux.

-> [!NOTE]
-> - The Microsoft Defender for Endpoint Client Analyzer tool is regularly used by Microsoft Customer Support Services (CSS) to collect information such as (but not limited to) IP addresses, PC names that will help troubleshoot issues you may be experiencing with Microsoft Defender for Endpoint.
-For more information about our privacy statement, see [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
-> - As a general best practice, it is recommended to update the [Microsoft Defender for Endpoint agent to latest available version](linux-whatsnew.md) and confirming that the issue still persists before investigating further.

-To run the client analyzer for troubleshooting performance issues, see [Run the client analyzer on macOS and Linux](run-analyzer-macos-linux.md).

 ## Configure Global Exclusions for better performance